cbapi: Carbon Black API for Python¶

 - Better support for multiple CB servers

-- cbapi now introduces the concept of Credential Profiles; named collections of URL, API keys, and optional proxy configuration for connecting to any number of CB Protection, Defense, or Response servers.
+- CBAPI introduces the concept of Credential Profiles; named collections of URL, API keys, and optional proxy configuration for connecting to any number of Carbon Black EDR, Carbon Black App Control, or Carbon Black Cloud Endpoint Standard servers.

 Once you acquire your API token, place it in one of the default credentials file locations:

 For distinction between credentials of different Carbon Black products, use the following naming convention for your credentials files:

 credentials.pscfor Carbon Black Cloud Endpoint Standard, Audit & Remediation, and Enterprise EDR (CB Defense, CB LiveOps, and CB ThreatHunter)